ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-facebook.md

 <samp>{% inlineicon magnify 15 inverted %}Show File Button{% endinlineicon %} Show File</samp> - click to reveal the recording file in your Mac's Finder.

-<samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> - click to send the recording to your YouTube account.
+<samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> - click to send the recording to your YouTube channel.

 If you've never used the YouTube feature, you'll be asked to sign in when you press the <samp>{% inlineicon yt 15 inverted %}Send To YouTube Button{% endinlineicon %} Send To YouTube</samp> button.
 You'll then be presented with a form to add information about your upload, and set its visibility options.
-Once you've uploaded, you can close the dialog box or you can click to <samp>Go To YouTube</samp> to view your upload.

-### Logging out of Facebook
+## Logging out of Facebook

 Ecamm Live will stay logged into Facebook unless you manually log out, or if you remove permissions for Ecamm Live in Facebook's account settings.

 If you'd like to log out of Facebook, first make sure <samp>Facebook</samp> is selected in the <samp>Destination</samp> menu.
-Then go to the <samp>Ecamm Live</samp> menu at the top of your display, and select <samp>Log out</samp>.
+Then go to the <samp>Ecamm Live</samp> menu at the top of your display, and select <samp>Log Out Facebook</samp>.
 In the Main Window, we'll ask to confirm before logging you out.
 Pick <samp>Log Out</samp>.

-### Advanced Settings for Facebook Live
+## Advanced Settings for Facebook Live

 To change Facebook-specific settings, choose <samp>Preferences</samp> from the <samp>Ecamm Live</samp> menu at the top of the screen beside the  menu.
 Pick <Samp>Facebook</samp> from the tabs at the top of the Preferences window.

-#### Show Title Field
+### Show Title Field

 If you would like to enter a Title for your broadcast, pick this checkbox in the Facebook section of the Preferences.
 This title only appears on Facebook when a viewer with a desktop browser clicks on the broadcast.
 It _will not appear on news feeds or for mobile viewers._

-#### Ambient Broadcast
+### Ambient Broadcast

 Ambient broadcasts—also called continuous broadcasts—are a special kind of live stream that